spaceship-prompt/spaceship-react/README.md

 ## Options

-This section is shown only in directories within a foobar context.
+This section is shown only in directories within a React context.

 | Variable                 |  Default  | Meaning                              |
 | :----------------------- | :-------: | ------------------------------------ |